hexa-org/policy/specs/IDQL-core-specification.md

   as specified in Section 3.3.7 of XML XSD Definitions (See:
   [W3C XML Schema Definition Language(XSD) 1.1 Part2: Data Types](http://www.w3.org/TR/xmlschema11-2/))
   and MUST include both a date and a time.
 A `date` SHALL have no case sensitivity or uniqueness.
-* `vers` - A version identifier used to distinguish different policy versions (e.g. 1.0.1)
+* `version` - A version identifier used to distinguish different policy versions (e.g. 1.0.1)
 * `etag` - A hash value of the mapped IDQL statement per [Section 2.3 of RFC7232](https://datatracker.ietf.org/doc/html/rfc7232#section-2.3).
 If etags are supported by the target platform (e.g.